Colonial Badges and Fobs

 This particular piece was sold on EBAY.

-The Nippon Nitrogen Fertilizer Company, 日本窒素肥料(株), was founded in 1908 by Shitagau Noguchi.
-Starting in the 1920s, under Japanese Colonial rule, Hungnam 흥남 in South Hamgyong Province함경남도 咸镜南道became a heavy industrial complex for the production of fertilizers.
+Starting in the 1920s, during Japanese colonial rule, the city of Hungnam 흥남 in South Hamgyong Province함경남도 咸镜南道 (present day North Korea) became a heavy industrial complex for the production of fertilizers.

 In Jan.
-1926, the Chosŏn Hydroelectric Co., Ltd. 朝鮮水電(株)began construction of a generating plant on the Yeongseong River 영산강.
+1926, the Chosŏn Hydroelectric Co., Ltd. 朝鮮水電(株) began construction of a generating plant on the Yeongseong River 영산강.
 Power generation started in Nov.
 1929.
-The Nippon Nitrogen Fertilizer Co., Ltd. 日本窒素肥料(株) was planning to capitalize on the output of the new power plant, so in May 1927, the company changed its name to the Chosŏn Nitrogen Fertilizer Co., Ltd. 朝鮮窒素肥料(株) and in June, had a groundbreaking ceremony for a new chemical factory which was held in Seokojin (later renamed Hungnam).
+The Nippon Nitrogen Fertilizer Company 日本窒素肥料(株) was founded in 1908 by Shitagau Noguchi 野口 遵 (1873-1944).5 The company was planning to capitalize on the output of the new power plant.
+Over time, Noguchi built a nitrogen fertilizer, hardened oil (hydrogenated oil), gunpowder, carbide, caustic soda, and soda ash factories, as well as steel and zinc industrial complexes.6 In May 1927, the company created the Chosŏn Nitrogen Fertilizer Co., Ltd. 朝鮮窒素肥料(株) with a groundbreaking ceremony being held in June.
 In Jan.
 1930, the manufacture of fertilizers such as ammonium sulfate began, and the plant was merged with the Chosŏn Hydroelectric Company 朝鮮水電(株).
 In May 1933, the Chosŏn Water Electric Co, Ltd. 長津江水電(株) was established.
 They built hydroelectric plants on the Changjin River and then on the Chuchuan River.
 With the outbreak of the Sino-Japanese War, Chosŏn was put in a state of war, and the nitrogen fertilizer factories in Hungnam, which used ammonia to make nitrogen fertilizer, changed their product line and began to produce nitrogen-based explosives such as dynamite.
 In 1941, the Chosŏn Water Electric Co, Ltd. merged with Nippon Nitrogen Fertilizer Co., Ltd. and continued their operations until the end of the World War II.
 In 1945, the Chosŏn Nitrogen Fertilizer Co., Ltd. 朝鮮窒素肥料(株) purportedly owned the world’s largest chemical complex, the Hungnam Plant 흥남공장 (興南工場).
-The Chosŏn Nitrogen Fertilizer Co., Ltd. ceased to exist with Japan’s defeat, which ended World War II.
+The Chosŏn Nitrogen Fertilizer Co., Ltd. and all of Shitagau Noguchi’s companies were dissolved and ceased to exist after World War II.

 Jiandao Expeditionary Army Dispatch Commemorative Medal — 1933 年間島派遺軍出征訳念章